 Tomatoes are probably the most popular veggies grown at home.
-Even novice growers will take on growing these plants with little to no experience in growing anything.
-And many of these beginners are successful since tomatoes are so easy to care for and grow in your own home.
+Even novice growers can grow these plants with little to no experience in growing anything.
+Even better, many of these beginners are successful because tomatoes are so easy to care for and grow in your own home.

 After spending hours caring for your plants in the garden, it’s disappointing to watch them wilt and not know how to help them.
 So what causes tomato plants to wilt?
 There are a few reasons this might happen: fungal wilt disease, tomato spotted wilt virus, walnut toxicity, stalk borers, or lack of water.

 Verticillium and fusarium wilt are the two most common diseases that affect tomato plants.
 Tomato spotted wilt virus stunts the plant’s growth and causes wilting and bronzing of the foliage.
 Black walnut toxicity is when black walnut tree material is in the growing soil.
-Black walnut trees create a toxic material that could injure or even kill many plants, including tomatoes.
+Black walnut trees create a toxic material that can injure or even kill many plants, including tomatoes.

-- What you need to know
+- What you need to know about electric garden fences

 - Can you leave beets in the ground over winter?
 Here’s what to know about storing beets for winter